AsmaAdan/Quiz-Board/README.md

 *The Program allows the user to make only one choice among three choices, it does not accept 2 choices

-*The Program assigns +1 when the answer is correct and a +0 when the answer is wrong.
+*The Program assigns +16.67 when the answer is correct and a +0 when the answer is wrong.

 *The Program then adds up all the answers and gives the user a grade.

+*The program show a picture along with grade.

+*The program allows a user to retake the test.

 ## Setup
 #### Want to help Me learn more?
 Great!